Emergency Dentist Asheville

 As with any emergency—medical or dental—the key is to be prepared.
 Knowing what to do in case of an emergency is half of the preparation.
 Here’s what to do in a dental emergency:

 In cases of dental emergency, Asheville dentist Dr. John White can help.
 There are, however, times when you should head to the nearest hospital emergency room.
-If you are experiencing excessive bleeding, if you might have a concussion from a hard blow to the face or head, or if you think that you may have broken your jaw, then seeing an E.R. doctor is appropriate.
+If you are experiencing excessive bleeding, if you have a concussion from a hard blow to the face or head, or if you think that you may have broken your jaw, then seeing an E.R. doctor is appropriate.
 Our team will be here to help once your overall health is not at risk.

 The Most Common Dental Emergencies

 Some people wonder whether or not they even have a dental emergency.
-Of course, some situations are more obviously emergencies than others, such as a knocked out tooth.
+Of course, some situations are more obvious emergencies than others, such as a knocked-out tooth.
 Other situations, like a lost dental crown or broken dentures, may not need immediate care, but should still be treated with urgency.
 That’s why it’s so important for you to call our office if you’re unsure if your situation counts as a dental emergency, so one of our knowledgeable team members can guide you through first aid and pain management steps over the phone.
 Below, you’ll find some basic information on the most common dental emergencies we treat.

 Dental Emergency FAQs